 In 2019, Grey Dynamics published an article about the Columbian governments’ struggle with non-state actors such FARC and ELN and its quest for peace.
 The article, however, was challenged by a commenter on LinkedIn.
 As an expert on Columbian security affairs, I asked for an Interview with Major Camilo Mejía about his position was and to my delight, he agreed!

 Can you tell me a little about yourself?

 Well… what can I say about me?
 I’m an active duty Intel officer (Maj).
 Joined the Colombian army in 2003, I have been working as an Intel officer since 2006.
 My speciality is Human Intelligence (HUMINT).
 I’ve run undercover Intel activities almost my whole career as Colombian military Intel functions like MI5, FBI, etc. (Internal counterintelligence agencies).

-I have been on conventional military Intel positions as well such as battalion and brigade S2 officer.
-During the last part of my career I served as Intel officer from special operations units supported by foreign agencies like CIA and MI6 (SIS).
+I have been on conventional military Intel positions as well such as battalion and brigade S2 officers.
+During the last part of my career, I served as an Intel officer from special operations units supported by foreign agencies like the CIA and MI6 (SIS).

 Currently selected to attend the Joint Command and Staff Program of the Canadian Forces College starting next month.
 Currently, I work at the Colombian Army’s Military Academy (officer’s academy) in Bogota as the Chief of Military Education of the Faculty of Military Science.